Citrinate/CS2Interface/README.md

 - (Re)start ASF, you should get a message indicating that the plugin loaded successfully.

 > **Note**
 > This plugin is only tested to work with ASF-generic.
-It may or may not work with other ASF variants.
+It may or may not work with other ASF variants, but feel free to report any issues you may encounter.

 ## Usage